Maryland House of Delegates: 19th century

 Beginning with the 1838 elections, each county elected at least three and up to six delegates depending on its population.
 Baltimore City elected the same number of delegates as did the most populous county, but after 1840, the Town of Annapolis was then considered part of Anne Arundel County.
 Reapportionment was required after every federal census in an attempt to achieve equal representation.

 Modern era

 The current pattern for distribution of seats in the House of Delegates began with the legislative apportionment plan of 1972 and has been revised every ten years thereafter.
 The plan created 47 legislative districts, many of which cross county boundaries to delineate districts relatively equal in population.
 Each legislative district sends three delegates for a total of 141 members of the House.
 Some of the larger districts are divided into delegate sub-districts to provide local representation to areas not large enough to constitute an entire legislative district.
 In a special session on May 1, 2019, Delegate Adrienne A. Jones became the first woman and the first African American to be elected Speaker of the Maryland House of Delegates.
+Jones stepped down on December 4, 2025, and was succeeded by Joseline Peña-Melnyk, the first Afro-Latina speaker of the Maryland House of Delegates.